seanedwards/vrc-worldobject/docs/parameter-multiplexing.md

 Thank you for reading this far!
 I hope some of this was helpful in your projects.

+Thanks also to Razgriz, Lyuma, and Merlin for all the great ideas and information that got this technique to this point.

 I would love to hear your comments and suggestions!
 I would ask that if you have a suggestion to make, please open a pull request with specific edits.